PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 3. Using the Jupyter option provided on the compute instance (for python only)
 4. Using the RStudio option provided on the compute instance (for R only)

-The next sections will explain how to use eaxh of the options described above.
+The next sections will explain how to use each of the options described above.

 ### Before you start